-Thematic analysis of interviews with key stakeholders at HCT-Al Ain campuses regarding sustainability has been conducted, revealing six core themes: (1) Holistic Understanding of Sustainability in Higher Education Institutions (HEIs), (2) Infrastructure and Operational Initiatives, (3) Stakeholder Engagement and Awareness, (4) Monitoring
+Thematic analysis of interviews with key stakeholders at HCT-Al Ain campuses regarding sustainability has been conducted, revealing six core themes: (1) Holistic Understanding of Sustainability in Higher Education Institutions (HEIs), (2) Infrastructure and Operational Initiatives, (3) Stakeholder Engagement and Awareness,

-- 1. Holistic Understanding of Sustainability in Higher Education Institutions (HEIs): According to the participants' interviews, sustainability is perceived as an integrated process encompassing environmental, social and economic dimensions.
+- (4) Monitoring and Evaluation of Sustainability Strategies and Practices, (5) Challenges and Mitigation Strategies, and (6) Future Plans and Strategic Orientation towards Achieving Sustainable Campus. - 1.
+Holistic Understanding of Sustainability in Higher Education Institutions (HEIs): According to the participants' interviews, sustainability is perceived as an integrated process encompassing environmental, social and economic dimensions.
 It involves the continuity of efforts and their subsequent impacts on society and key stakeholders.
 As part of this theme, interviewees emphasised the necessity to "sustain employees", "sustain student knowledge", and ensure "the continuity of improving the institution's impact on the community".
 Additionally, there is a strong focus on minimising resource consumption and maintaining future resources, underscoring a comprehensive approach to sustainability. - 2.
 Infrastructure and Operational Initiatives: Numerous sustainability practices at HCT Al Ain campuses focus on infrastructure and operational processes, aiming to reduce energy consumption, promote recycling and enhance overall resource efficiency.
 Notable initiatives include customising power consumption, developing infrastructure to minimise AC usage during hot seasons, and undertaking projects to upgrade the lighting system.
 Additionally, the installation of solar panels for parking areas, the implementation of an automated irrigation system, and the establishment of a comprehensive waste management system, enhanced by a smart building management system, demonstrate the institution's commitment to sustainable practices. - 3.
 Stakeholder Engagement and Awareness: According to the interviewed participants, engagement and awareness activities are crucial for promoting sustainability.
 This involves educating students, faculty and staff about sustainable practices and encouraging their active participation in sustainability initiatives.
 Participants highlighted various efforts, such as workshops for staff and students, competitions designed to raise awareness about electronic waste, and recycling and dedicated sustainability training for staff.
 Additionally, sustainability principles are integrated into courses and curriculum design, as well as extracurricular activities.
-These efforts collectively demonstrate a comprehensive approach to embedding sustainability within the educational framework, fostering a culture of environmental responsibility across the institution. - 4.
-Monitoring and Evaluation of Sustainability Strategies and Practices: Monitoring and evaluation constitute crucial components in the pursuit of sustainability goals.
-Systematic processes are employed to meticulously track progress and measure the impact of initiatives.
-During the interview, the interviewee underscored several
+These efforts collectively demonstrate a comprehensive approach to embedding sustainability within the educational framework, fostering a culture of environmental responsibility across the institution.